 Today, I find myself wondering, what the hell happens to whole weeks?
 How is it Friday again?
 Or whatever day it actually is?
 Time and I have a bizarre relationship.
 Everything blends together, then takes massive leaps.

 I’m never not busy, never without some all-consuming task.
-But while time is generous by keeping me young, it’s decidedly ungenerous when it comes to letting me get things done at a normal pace.
+But while time is generous by keeping me youngish, it’s decidedly ungenerous when it comes to letting me get things done at a normal pace.
 You might say that’s code-speak for “I am slow,” but if that makes my aging slow too, I’ll take youth and untimeliness over speedy accomplishment.
 Unfortunately, sometimes that means taking “all the time in the world” to get lifey things done.
 It’s hard to tell if I cheat time or time cheats me.

-Later though, when I’m old, I’ll expect time’s reverse generosity to make me a speedy-breezy, super-duper, iron-manning-at-65 dynamo.
+Later though, when I’m old, I’ll expect time’s reverse generosity to make me a speedy-breezy, iron-manning-at-65 dynamo.
 Yay time.
 Yay delusion.

 Anyway, I’m not especially slow.
 I am exacting.
 I am tangential.
 One task leads to a dozen.
 Many things end up getting done.
 Concurrently.
 But once it’s all over, it seems like a task that should’ve taken one day, took a whole month.

 Let’s say my one must-do for Friday is to pitch to a magazine about home organization.
 It would be reasonable to allot one or two hours to it.
 But first, let me gather my notes from the red notebook stored in the chest that’s blocked by a pile of papers I need to go through.